Abdullah-Alabbadi/city-explorer-api/README.md

 # city-explorer-api
 Server initialization

-Project Name: Custom Servers with Node and Express
+# Project Name city-explorer

+**Author**: Abdullah Alabbadi

+**Version**: 3.0.0
-Overview
+## Overview
-a website that the user can enter information about city he or she want and their latitude and longitude.
+_a website that the user can enter information about city he or she want and their latitude and longitude. and the moves fo all city_

-Getting Started
+## Getting Started
-by having the link
+_by having the link_

-Architecture
+## Architecture
-GitHub,Netlify,React bootstrap and Terminal also, locationQ.
+GitHub,Netlify,React bootstrap and Terminal also, locationQ, herouk .

-Change Log
+## Change Log
-my web was deployed in Netlify and it's online in this URl
+my web was deployed in Netlify and herouk and it's online now.

-Credit and Collaborations
+## Credit and Collaborations
 ibrahim alhamshari,latifa ghasaan

-Name of feature: Get location
+Name of feature: Get location, Movies.

 Estimate of time needed to complete: 4 hours.